rickballard/CoCiviumBackUp/README.md

 <img src="./assets/icons/broken-line.svg" alt="" width="20" height="20" />&nbsp;&nbsp; **WHY** : Democracies are in retreat, as AI takes over the administration of our increasingly polarized and unregulated digital society.

 We need guardrails that scale with machine agency, regardless whether AIs become “selves” or "slaves", so we can fairly cohabit this borderless "hybrid society".
-This Github repo turns **your** best ideas into vibe-coded upgrade packages for governments and organizations, auto-shiping them to the administrators that coevolve society, and save Democracy.
+This Github repo turns **your** best ideas into vibe-coded upgrade packages for governments and organizations, auto-shipping them to society's administrators as they attempt to save Democracy.

 <img src="./assets/icons/for-you-line.svg" alt="" width="20" height="20" />&nbsp;&nbsp; **WHO** : Humans, AIs, and hybrid minds helping to rebuild consent-first digital society.